-The company's operations will include the following: -
+The project and company's operations will include the following: -

-- i) Production of sugar cane in its nucleus estate and out-growers' fields; - ii) Processing mill white/mill brown sugar from harvested sugar cane at the proposed Soit Sugar Factory at Olomismis location; - iii) Generating 3 MW captive power for factory use in nucleus estates.
+- i.
+Production of sugar cane in its nucleus estate and out-growers' fields; - ii.
+Project construction activities with structures and amenities highlighted in 2.4.2.2.4 below - iii.
+Commissioning the project and processing of mill white/mill brown sugar from harvested sugar cane - iv.
+Generating 3 MW captive power for factory use in nucleus estates. - v.
+Ethanol distillery.

-The Out growers targeted by the proposed sugar factory will be expected to fall mainly within 15 km radius of the factory area and will cover mainly Olomismis and Kilgoris areas of Transmara west subcounty.
+The Out growers targeted by the proposed sugar factory will be expected to fall mainly within 15 km radius of the factory area and will cover mainly Genga and West Gem ward areas of Rangwe subcounty.
 Out of the mapped area, 60% of cane is established and the balance of 40% will be new crop establishment and will be planted in synchrony with factory crushing capacity.